yairm210/Unciv/JSON-files-for-mods.md

 ### techs.json

 Technologies can have the following attributes:
-- name: Strong - The name of the technology
+- name: String - The name of the technology
 - cost: Integer - The amount of science required to research this tech
 - prerequisites: List of strings - A list of the names of techs that are prerequisites of this tech.
 Only direct prerequisites are necessary.